kyma-incubator/examples/personservice/README.md

 **![alt text](images/kyma_symbol_text.svg "Logo Title Text 1")
 This example is tested and based on [Kyma 1.11.0](https://github.com/kyma-project/kyma/releases/tag/1.11.0).
 Compatibility with other versions is not guaranteed.**

+Although minikube is provided as an option, it is not recommended.
+It is at your own risk and some steps will not work.

 ## Deploy the application

 ### Tools required